 It can be difficult thinking about practicalities and finances when your baby has died and everything is so raw.
 However, it’s useful to know what support you’re entitled to because it could offer you some breathing space and allow you some more quiet time to grieve before returning to work.

-Mothers are entitled to 52 weeks’ Maternity Leave
+You are entitled to full Maternity Leave

 You are entitled to the full 52 weeks of Maternity Leave if your baby dies shortly after birth.

-For Shared Parental Leave the mother has to opt out of her maternity leave and give notice to her employers of when her maternity leave will end.
+For Shared Parental Leave, the mother has to opt out of her maternity leave and give notice to her employers of when her maternity leave will end.
 If notice has not already been given before the baby dies, the other partner is no longer entitled to shared parental leave and pay.

-If a baby dies and parents have already opted into shared parental leave and pay, you are still able to take any leave you have already booked but are no longer entitled to any leave they have not already booked with their employers.
+If a baby dies and the parents have already opted into shared parental leave and pay, you are still able to take any leave you have already booked but are no longer entitled to any leave they have not already booked with their employers.